-What to see in Cusco?
+What to See in Cusco?

-You can enjoy Peruvian gastronomy, visit temples, contemplate its architecture, make horseback riding tours, tour its squares, eat in its markets, shop and enjoy its most famous drink, Pisco Sour, in some bar in the neighborhood of San Blas.
+You can enjoy Peruvian gastronomy, visit temples, contemplate its architecture, make horseback riding tours, tour its squares, eat in its markets, shop, and enjoy its most famous drink, Pisco Sour, in some bars neighborhood of San Blas.

 Plaza de Armas, Main Square of Cusco

-The Plaza de Armas of Cusco became the religious, administrative and cultural center of the Inca empire.
-Until the arrival of the Spaniards, who built temples and buildings in the surrounding area, on the constructions of the Incas.
+The Plaza de Armas of Cusco became the religious, administrative, and cultural center of the Inca empire until the arrival of the Spaniards, who built temples and buildings in the surrounding area on the constructions of the Incas.

-Currently, in the Plaza de Armas, you can find the Cathedral, restaurants, shops, agencies to hire tours, etc.
+In the Plaza de Armas, you can find the Cathedral, restaurants, shops, agencies to hire tours, etc.

-I stayed at a hotel where I was treated very well and was recommended some roads to get to the center more picturesque than going down the avenue.
+I stayed at a hotel where I was treated very well and recommended some roads to get to the more picturesque center than going down the avenue.

 If you like visiting museums, you’re in luck.
-In Cusco you will find different museums where you will learn more about the Inca culture in Peru.
+In Cusco, you will find different museums to learn more about the Inca culture in Peru.

 The neighborhood of San Blas

-It is a bohemian neighborhood and is ideal to go for a drink in the evening to some of its picturesque restaurants or in the afternoon to visit some of its art galleries and craft shops.
+It is a bohemian neighborhood and is ideal for a drink in the evening at some of its picturesque restaurants or in the afternoon to visit some of its art galleries and craft shops.

 This neighborhood is full of slopes, so take it easy, but don’t miss it.